 The Company has investments in two privately held companies.
 The Company accounts for these equity investments under the cost method of accounting since it does not have the ability to exercise significant influence over the investees.
-These equity investment interests are included in "Other assets" within the condensed consolidated balance sheet as of July 27, 2014.
+These equity investment interests are included in "Other assets" within the condensed consolidated balance sheets as of October 26, 2014 and January 26, 2014, respectively.